babelouest/rhonabwy/README.md

 (2) GnuTLS 3.6.14 minimum is required for `A192GCM` enc and `A192GCMKW` key wrapping algorithm.
 (3) GnuTLS 3.6 minimum with [FIPS140-2 mode enabled](https://www.gnutls.org/manual/html_node/FIPS140_002d2-mode.html)

+## ECDH-ES support

+As for now, ECDH-ES key management support is implemented, but experimental.
+You need GnuTLS with [FIPS140-2 mode enabled](https://www.gnutls.org/manual/html_node/FIPS140_002d2-mode.html) and please know that memory leaks have been detected but can't be fixed for now.

 # rnbyc, Rhonabwy command-line tool

 This command-line program can be used to: